achristens/panda-the-bear-js/answers.md

 Find a way to select the round icons in the sidebar and then change their colour.
     var roundIcons = document.querySelectorAll(".action-icon-bg");
     roundIcons.forEach(function(icon){ icon.style.backgroundColor = "#dedede"})

 Scroll down to the contact form.
 Change the placeholder attribute of the name field to "identify yourself".
+    var formName = document.querySelector("#name")
+    formName.placeholder = "Identify Yourself";

 Change the placeholder attribute of the message field to "state your business".

 Give the name field a "value" attribute of "your nemesis".